 FIRST OFFENDER?
-DEFEND IMPAIRED DRIVING.
+DEFEND IMPAIRED DRIVING IN PEEL.
 416-DEFENCE

 Being stopped by the police during a roadside check while behind the wheel is one of the most legally perilous situations many ordinary people face.
 Charges can range widely, from failing to accord with police demands to provide breath samples to “impaired driving” to blowing “over 80”.
 What should you do if you find yourself charged with any of these offences in Brampton?
 No matter the precise situation, consulting with experienced defence counsel is crucial to obtaining favorable results.